 The costs for such private tutoring is usually commensurate with the abilities and reputation of the teacher.
 It helps to do your research, and ask around, “who do you know that gives piano lessons for beginners?”
 Colleges, universities, libraries, as well as any neighbors or friends who play are a good starting point.
 The internet will undoubtedly have a list of teachers in your location.
 Just ask for references and you should have no problem.

-Through the magic of the internet, you can now buy beginner’s piano lessons online (check out Amazon’s best sellers), or even avail yourself of free lessons, but to seriously pursue beginner’s piano, we would encourage you to find a real, live teacher.
+Through the magic of the internet, you can now buy beginner’s piano lessons online (Check Out Amazon’s Best Sellers), or even avail yourself of free lessons, but to seriously pursue beginner’s piano, we would encourage you to find a real, live teacher.
 There is no substitute for hands-on learning and discussion.
-Someone needs to hear your playing to correct your errors in real time, and to see you in order to correct a beginner’s piano hand position – a very important point.
+Someone needs to hear your playing to correct your errors in real time, and to see you in order to correct a beginner’s piano hand position – a very important foundational aspect when learning piano.

 Most pianists are nervous to play in front of others, so it helps to have someone to play for in person right from the get go.
 It is hard to learn physical activities from the page.
 Driving a car, playing golf or learning piano are activities that naturally call for tutorage.
 In order to develop good practice habits, it also helps to have assignments and goals set by a professional who knows the steps to learning properly and moving forward.
 Besides – it never hurts to have your teacher right there to praise your progress!